ttttonyhe/ttttonyhe/README.md

 <br/>

-> Any improvements made anywhere besides the bottleneck are an illusion
+> Any improvements made anywhere besides the bottleneck are an illusion.
 > —— *The Theory of Constraints*